Los Angeles Chargers vs. Pittsburgh Steelers NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Los Angeles and its opponents have combined to score more than 46.5 points in five of nine games this season.
+- Los Angeles and its opponents have gone over the current 46.5-point total in five of nine games (55.6%) this season.

-- Pittsburgh has combined with its opponents to score more than 46.5 points in one game this season.

 - The two teams combine to score 44 points per game, 2.5 less than the total in this contest.

-- This contest's over/under is 0.6 points more than the 45.9 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 45.9 points per game, 0.6 fewer than this contest's over/under.

-- The Chargers and their opponents have scored an average of 50.9 points per game in 2020, 4.4 more than Sunday's total.

-- In 2020, games involving the Steelers have averaged a total of 43.1 points, 3.4 fewer than this game's set over/under.

 Chargers stats and trends

-- In Los Angeles' nine games this year, it has five wins against the spread.

-- Los Angeles' games this year have gone over the point total three times in nine opportunities (33.3%).
+- Los Angeles' games this year have gone over the total in three out of nine opportunities (33.3%).

-- Los Angeles is 4-1 against the spread and 4-1 overall in games when it puts up more than 20.6 points.
+- Los Angeles is 4-1 against the spread and 4-1 overall in games when it scores more than 20.6 points.

-- Los Angeles is 5-2 against the spread and 5-2 overall when the team totals over 348.9 yards.
+- In games that Los Angeles amasses over 348.9 yards, the team is 5-2 against the spread and 5-2 overall.

 - The Chargers have turned the ball over nine times this season, one more turnover than the Steelers have forced (8).